floatSDSDS/floatsdsds.github.io/index.md

 Sort of familiar with R, especially `{dplyr}`, `{ggplot2}` and `{igraph}`.

-Have a overview comprehensive over Recommender Systems.
+Have a comprehensive over Recommender Systems.

 Link Prediction problems are interesting.